aura80/selenium_tema_5_adjusted/README.md

         All the tests were generated in the order of their implementation in the 'test_automation_page.py' file.

-        Firstly, before running, I installed the pipenv library to facilitate the installation of other libraries.
+        Firstly I installed the pipenv library to facilitate the installation of other libraries.
 The first commands given by me using the terminal console were:
             pip install pipenv
             pipenv install pytest